medic/cht-docs/README.md

 ## Continuous Deployment

 All changes to `main` branch run a [GitHub action](.github/workflows/ci.yml) to first check for any broken links ([per above](#link-checking-optional)) and then deploy to the documentation site: [docs.communityhealthtoolkit.org](https://docs.communityhealthtoolkit.org)

+## Upgrading dependencies

+### Hugo

+The version of Hugo used to deploy the side is specified in the [GitHub workflows config](./.github/workflows).
+To upgrade to a new version of Hugo, simply update the `hugo-version` property in the workflows to the desired version (after confirming the site functions properly on the new version of Hugo).

+See the [Hugo Release Notes](https://github.com/gohugoio/hugo/releases) for documentation regarding what has changed in the new versions.

+### Docsy

+The current version of Docsy is pinned in the [`go.mod`](./go.mod) file.
+To upgrade to a new version of Docsy, use the `hugo mod get` command as described [in the Docsy documentation](https://www.docsy.dev/docs/updating/updating-hugo-module/).